 Finally, if you are adding the optional sleeve tabs, finish off your shirt at the Tab section.

 Start by sewing your cuffs together along the short sides with right sides together.

 Press the seam allowance open and trim it down.
 Fold in half along the long edge, wrong sides together.
 Press this until it lays nice and flat.

 Attach the cuff to the sleeve by placing it right sides together with the sleeve, raw edges aligned.
 Make sure to match up the sleeve seam with the cuff seam.
 Sew the cuff to the sleeve at a 3/8” seam allowance.

 Press the cuff down and the seam allowance up towards the sleeve.
 Repeat for the second side.

 For the sleeves, turn under the hem by 1″ and press.
-Pin from the outside.
+Pin in place.

 For the body hem (on the crop and mid-length versions), turn under by 1.5″ and press.
-Pin from the outside.
+Pin in place.

 Sew the hems using a long zigzag stitch, a twin needle, or a coverstitch.
 Press the hems after sewing them to relax the stitching.